stackotter/the-ctf-book/01-Web/01-Introduction/Lesson.md

 ## Your first web hacking challenge

 Now that you've got a basic idea of how a website works, let's try and hack one.
 The first challenge you will be solving is called `vault`.
-Looking at the readme gives us description for the challenge (Figure 1.5).
+Looking at the readme gives us a description for the challenge (Figure 1.5).

 > stackotter has stored their deepest secret in a high security vault.
 Can you find out what it is?